Special reception needs of vulnerable groups

 As discussed in the chapter on Guarantees for vulnerable groups, national law does not define the categories of persons that are considered vulnerable.

-In general, all but very complex asylum cases will be assessed and decided (including the appeal) within 140 days in the so-called accelerated procedure.
-During this time, all asylum seekers (including vulnerable ones) are accommodated in a federal asylum centre with processing facilities or sometimes in a federal asylum centre without processing facilities.[1]
-Separate housing facilities exclusively reserved for vulnerable asylum seekers are not provided in the accelerated procedure.
+In general, all but very complex asylum cases will be assessed and decided (including the appeal) within 140 days in the accelerated procedure.
+Separate housing facilities exclusively reserved for vulnerable asylum applicants are not provided in the accelerated procedure.
+For instance, no special accommodation is granted to highly traumatised people.
+When it comes to LGBTQI* and female asylum applicants, the solutions envisaged do not always fully account for the great importance of ensuring protected spaces (not only dormitories), separate from male applicants.
 However, separate buildings, wings, floors or rooms for families, women, minors or other vulnerable persons do exist – albeit to different extents – within the federal asylum centres.
 Special solutions (usually foster care) are found for unaccompanied minors under the age of 12.
+[1]

 Reception in cantonal centres